CPPM Procedure Chapter E: Special Types of Disbursements

 - ensuring all forms for setting up a business transaction account are complete and accurate;

-- ordering business transaction account numbers and maintaining business transaction account information in BMO details Online;
+- ordering business transaction account numbers and maintaining business transaction account information in Spend Dynamics;

-- maintaining a registry of business transaction account accountholders and annually reconciling this registry to the central registry available from Bank of Montreal (BMO);
+- maintaining a registry of business transaction account accountholders and annually reconciling this registry to the central registry available from BMO;

 - monitoring the business transaction account program; and